ulysse-skpn/ulysse-skpn/README.md

 - 👋 Hi, I’m @ulysse-skpn
 - 🌱 I’m currently learning Javascript , TypeScript , Angular , PHP
-- 📫 How to reach me u.sekpon@gmail.com
+- 📫 How to reach me mail : u.sekpon@gmail.com  / LinkedIn : https://www.linkedin.com/in/ulysse-sekpon-86342a176

 <!---
 ulysse-skpn/ulysse-skpn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.